Four Rooms: Penthouse – "The Man from Hollywood"

-The penthouse is occupied by famous director Chester Rush (Tarantino) and his friends.
+The penthouse is occupied by famous director Chester Rush and his friends.
 They request a block of wood, three nails, a ball of twine, a bucket of ice, a doughnut, a club sandwich, and a hatchet.
 Once Ted brings in the items, substituting a meat cleaver for the hatchet, he is invited to join their challenge.
-Inspired by the Alfred Hitchcock Presents episode "Man from the South" (referred to in the film as "The Man from Rio"), Chester's friend Norman (Paul Calderón) has bet his little finger against Chester's beloved vintage Chevrolet Chevelle that he can ignite his Zippo lighter ten times in a row.
+Inspired by the Alfred Hitchcock Presents episode "Man from the South" (referred to in the film as "The Man from Rio"), Chester's friend Norman has bet his little finger against Chester's beloved vintage Chevrolet Chevelle that he can ignite his Zippo lighter ten times in a row.
 Ted tries to leave, but Chester entices him to stay by offering $100 to hear him out and a further $900 to act as referee and sever Norman's finger should he lose the bet.
 Ted agrees to participate.
 Norman's lighter fails on the first try, and Ted immediately chops off his little finger, sweeps up the money, and leaves the penthouse with a spring in his step.
 As the credits roll, Chester and company frantically prepare to take a screaming Norman to the hospital.